joostkuif/homeassistant-bitvavo/README.md

 ## Why did i build it
 Another side project.
 I just wanted to learn some basic Python programming as the market is demanding this language more and more recently.
 First i programmed the api calls in a cli.
 Then i thought why not make it available in Homeassistant?
 And here we are. :-)

-This integration polls the bitvavo every 30 seconds with only 2 requests.
+This integration polls the bitvavo API every 30 seconds with only 2 requests.
 I might make the interval period configurable in a future release.

 ## Installation